7 Details That Make Your Home Look Cheap (and How to Fix Them)

 Soft whites, warm ivories, or light linens visually blend into the wall and allow the rest of the room to breathe.
 When in doubt, curtains should support the room—not demand to be noticed.

-Grommet and rod-pocket panels are the default big-box option which is why they make a room feel builder-grade.
-They don’t stack cleanly, don’t drape well, and they visually cheapen a room.
+Grommet and rod-pocket panels are the default big-box option which is why they instantly make a room feel cheap.

-Switch to pinch-pleated or small-ring curtains.
+Switch to pinch-pleated or small-ring curtains in a neutral shade.
 They hang in natural, even folds, look tailored, and instantly elevate a space.

 Overstuffed, bulky reclining sofas are extremely common — and extremely difficult to design around.
-They visually occupy the entire room, feel heavy, and compete with every other element.
+They visually occupy the entire room, feel heavy, and are generally not aesthetic.

 Choose sofas with cleaner lines, slimmer arms, and structured upholstery.
 Even if comfort is the priority, there are modern, supportive options that won’t overwhelm your space.
 A well-proportioned sofa sets the tone for the entire room.